Rugby World Cup takes over AT&T Park in San Francisco

 Also true, that although Rugby is brutal sport, the players would never conduct themselves in their World Cup the way we just saw in another World Cup.

-"You get hurt in Rugby?" we asked Neil Foote from the local soccer club.
+"You get hurt in Rugby?" we asked Neil Foote from the rugby soccer club.

 "There is no diving," he said.
 "This is not soccer."